-Japanese Ceramic Tea Cups
+Japanese Ceramic Tea Cups: A Cultural Treasure

-History: Japanese ceramic tea cups, or "yunomi," have a long and rich history that dates to the 12th century.
+Japanese ceramic tea cups, or "yunomi," have a long and rich history that dates to the 12th century.
 Originally made from simple, unglazed clay, these cups were used primarily in the traditional Japanese tea ceremony, or "sado."
 As the tea ceremony evolved over time, so the design and decoration of the cups used in the ritual.

-Styles: There are four main styles of Japanese ceramic tea cups:
+There are four main styles of Japanese ceramic tea cups:

 - Tenmoku: These cups are characterized by their simple, unadorned design and dark, glossy glaze.
 They were highly prized for their ability to enhance the flavors and aromas of the tea and for their aesthetic simplicity.